 5. So, I have pinned together the sleeve and the lining and now it’s the time to stitch it.

 Stitch using matching color thread.
 Seam allowances are 1 cm or ⅜ in.
-Choose a correct needle for your sewing machine and for the fabric.
-Choose correct stitch length – it shouldn’t be too small, I made mine 3 mm.
+Choose the correct needle for your sewing machine and for the fabric.
+Choose the correct stitch length – it shouldn’t be too small, I made mine 3 mm.

 ✅ Related tutorial: What is the stitch length and how to adjust it for different fabrics

 Go slowly, and try to keep an equal distance from the edge – the distance is ⅜ in or 1 cm.
 It’s not very comfortable to sew.
 You should stop frequently.
 I am used to sewing over pins – but they are really thin, for lightweight silk chiffon, and my sewing machine doesn’t even notice them.